javelit/docs/content/develop/concepts/architecture/app-chrome.md

 # The app chrome

-Your Jeamlit app has a few widgets in the top right to help you as you develop.
+Your Javelit app has a few widgets in the top right to help you as you develop.
 These widgets also help your viewers as they use your app.
 We call this things “the app chrome”.
 The chrome includes a status area, toolbar, and app menu.

 {/* TODO CYRIL - configurable app menu
 Your app menu is configurable.
 By default,